Daniel101Shi/CMPT371_A3_SillyVoiceChat/README.md

 - **Jitter buffer latency** — the 3-packet buffer introduces approximately 70 ms of intentional delay to smooth playback.
 Reducing `JITTER_BUFFER_SIZE` lowers latency but risks choppy audio on congested networks.
 - **Default microphone only** — the app uses whatever PyAudio selects as the system's default input device.
 There is no in-app device selector.
 - **Same port on both peers** — both sides listen and send on port `5000` (configurable via `DEFAULT_PORT` in `network.py`).
 If your OS or firewall blocks that port, the connection will silently fail.
 - **Loopback limitation** — the GUI loopback mode (`127.0.0.1:5000 → 127.0.0.1:5000`) sends and receives on the same socket, so you hear your own voice echoed rather than a true two-peer exchange.
-Use the two-terminal method (`app.py` + `CLIENT_B.py`) to simulate two peers locally.
+Use the two-terminal method (two instances of `app.py`) to simulate two peers locally.
 - **macOS Rosetta quirk** — Apple Silicon Macs using an Intel Homebrew installation may need the `arch -x86_64` prefix as documented above.